ronhe/rn-webview-rpc/README.md

 delightful Comlink library to work in the native environment (and old browsers).
 Comlink is designed for web workers environment, and unfortunately the native JavaScript engine is more limited.
-1. WebView's messaging interface supports only string messages.
+1. `WebView`'s messaging interface supports only string messages.
 Thankfully, solving this issue was easy, since the Comlink library already includes a [`MessageChannelAdapter`](https://github.com/GoogleChromeLabs/comlink/blob/master/messagechanneladapter.ts),